-If you don’t even have a heat source, then I suggest checking out this heat mat here from Amazon that I use.
+If you don’t even have a heat source, take a look at this heat mat that I use.
 Most people have heat sources, but for beginners, this might be an item that you’ve just forgotten to pick up.

 To know exactly what temperature you should have your tank set up at, then take a look at this article here that I wrote that goes into way more detail on everything you could ever need to know about your leopard geckos temperature.
 It plays a huge role in your leopard geckos well being and should really be paid attention to in order to avoid digestive issues.

 The second reason for a cold tank is because of cold weather.
 If it’s cold outside, it might naturally make the inside of your room a little colder as well; Especially during the night when temperatures drop a little lower.
 For situations like these, I recommend turning the heat up in your house to raise your room’s temperature or get your hands on a space heater if that’s not an option.

 Feed Them Slower